cancandan/Getting-and-Cleaning-Data-Course-Project/README.md

 ## 4.Appropriately labels the data set with descriptive activity names.

-#### Following the course video the column names satisfy the following criteria
+#### Following the course video the column names should satisfy the following criteria
 > All lower case when possible
 > Descriptive (Diagnosis versus Dx)
 > Not duplicated